hperrin/svelte-material-ui/INSTALL.md

 <link rel="stylesheet" href="node_modules/svelte-material-ui/bare.css" />
 ```

 If that's not working (probably because your dependencies aren't copied to your build folder), you can also use a CDN.
 Just be sure you update the version here when you update to a new version of SMUI.
+(This is already an outdated version, so update it now too.)

 ```html
 <link